← Back to all articles

 1,2026-05-15_08-14-02,2026-05-15_08-14-31,29.18

-Remote streams disconnect — a lot.
+The garden camera's MJPEG feed disconnects a lot.
 The loop tolerates up to max_read_errors consecutive failed reads, then releases the capture and reopens it.
-Simple, but enough to keep an MJPEG or RTSP feed running for hours without manual intervention.
+Simple, but enough to keep this public feed running for hours without manual intervention.

 What I liked about building this